 Traditionally as a society, we train our men so that they steer away from deeper emotions when in reality, he feels his emotions to the same degree that women feel theirs; men are just less expressive about them.
 Therefore, when a relationship becomes serious there is the potential for him to become afraid of the emotions he is now facing and it becomes natural for him to try to gain back some control – by pulling away.

-The Do’s and Don’ts of How to Handle A Man When He Pulls Away
+The Do’s & Don’ts of How to Handle a Man When He Pulls Away

-- 1 The Do’s and Don’ts of How to Handle A Man When He Pulls Away
+- 1 The Do’s & Don’ts of How to Handle a Man When He Pulls Away

 DON’T take the situation personally

 You first have to understand that you should not take this situation personally especially if your relationship has been positive, healthy, and happy.
 It is normal for men to experience fear and hesitation leading to their self-created distance.

 The best thing you can do for yourself and for your relationship is to remind yourself that this is a reflection of him and processing his emotions and that it is not a reflection of you, despite the fact that it feels that way.

 But not too much.
 The best thing you can do is to play it cool while also expressing your perspective AND your expectations.
 Let him know you care about him and that you want to be with him, and that you support and respect his time and space.
 If space is what he is asking for, give it to him.
 But, also express your expectations and boundaries.

 If you choose to wait around for him, know that you may end up wasting a lot of time.
 It is better to tell him you will give him space for a period of time (determine what you’re comfortable with – a week?
 A month?
 A year?), but also communicate your own needs and expectations and make it clear that you will not wait around or allow him to come back only when it is convenient for him.